dbridges/mea-tools/README.md

 Tools for viewing, analyzing, and processing multi-electrode array data.

+MEA Tools consists of five main components including:

+- `pymea`, a Python module for interacting with multi-electrode data within Python.
-MEA Tools consists of three main components: (1) a Python module (pymea) and command line script for interacting with multi-electrode recordings, (2) a Python GUI application, [MEA Viewer](#mea-viewer), for high performance visualization of raw analog recordings and spike raster data, and (3) a Mathematica library for manipulating and analyzing analog and spike data.
+- A command line script for spike detection/spike sorting.
+- [MEA Viewer](#mea-viewer), a Python application for high performance visualization of raw analog recordings and spike raster data.
+- [MEA Tools](#mea-tools-gui), a Python application which provides an easy to use interface to the spike detection/spike sorting routines provided by the command line script.
+- A Mathematica library for manipulating and analyzing analog and spike data.

-## Requirements
+## Installation

+#### Windows

+Windows users can [download the Windows executable](http://mea-tools.s3.amazonaws.com/MEA_Tools.zip) containing pre-compiled versions of the GUI programs [MEA Viewer](#mea-viewer) and [MEA Tools](#mea-tools-gui).
+This executable comes with Python and all required libraries, so no additional dependencies are needed.
+After downloading, unzip the folder to a suitable location. `MEAViewer.exe` provides an interface to the MEA Viewer application, `MEATools.exe` provides an interface to the spike detection and sorting routines.
+If you need access to the pymea Python module please follow the instructions for a Full Installation.

+#### Full Installation

+Follow these instructions if you want access to the pymea module for your own Python programming, or if you are on Mac or Linux.

 MEA Tools requires: